-Alzheimer's Disease Facts Alzheimer's disease is a fatal brain disorder.
+Alzheimer's Disease FAQsAlzheimer's disease is a fatal brain disorder.
 Familial and sporadic are the two types of Alzheimer's disease.
 The three stages include early, intermediate, and late.
-Symptoms are dependant upon the stage of the disease, but include memory loss, inability to think, reason, judge situations, communicate, anxiety, agitation, disorientation, paranoia, severe memory loss, loss of mobility, delusions, and hallucinations.
+Symptoms are dependant upon the stage of the disease, but include: memory loss, inability to think, inability to reason, inability to judge situations, inability communicate, anxiety, agitation, disorientation, paranoia, severe memory loss, loss of mobility, delusions, and hallucinations.
 There is no cure for Alzheimer's disease, medications can be administered to control symptoms.

 Understanding Alzheimer Disease MedicationsAlzheimer's disease (AD) is the most common cause of dementia in industrialized nations.
 Treatment for Alzheimer's disease include interventions focusing on behavior, and the medications cholinesterase inhibitors and NMDA inhibitors, which have been approved by the US Food and Drug Administration for the treatment of moderate to severe Alzheimer's disease.
 There is no cure for Alzheimer's disease.

 Alzheimer's Disease SupportAlzheimer's disease patients and caregivers are under emotional and physical stress most of the day and night.
 Information on how to manage the stresses of this disease for both the caregiver and patient is critical for the health of both individuals.

 Alzheimer's Disease Stages: Symptoms and SignsAlzheimer's disease is one of the many causes of dementia.
 Symptoms of Alzheimer's disease typically progress over a period of years.
 There are warning signs of Alzheimer's, early, middle, and late stage symptoms of Alzheimer's disease.
 If you know someone who may have the warning signs or symptoms of Alzheimer's disease they should be evaluated by a health care professional.